IBM/aspera-cli/docs/README.erb.md

 For example `<%=cmd%> config pre ov --for=c` is the same as `<%=cmd%> config preset overview --format=csv`.

 The value of **Options** and **Command Parameters** is evaluated with the [Extended Value Syntax](#extended-value-syntax).

-#### Resource types

-They identify a type of resource accessible in a given context.
-A resource type can be a singleton, or have multiple instances (identified by their identifier).
-A plugin is a kind of resource type singleton.
-A resource type can also be a grouping of other resource types, for example `admin` or `files`, like a singleton.

 #### Positional Arguments